Lyquix/flexicontent_templates/README.md

     * Custom "written by" label for author field *
     * Custom CSS class for item tag (LI)
     * Custom headings for featured items, leading items and intro items
+    * Custom open tags, close tags, pre-text and post-text for lists and items
+    * Option to insert AddThis bar in category and item views
+    * Option to insert Disqus comment count in category view

 (*) While many of these customizations are available directly on the fields settings, having them on the template allow to set them on a category- and type-level.